 Those drivers make them a bit heavy and bulky, so you might need to take a couple of breaks if you're a fan of marathon gaming sessions, but their 78-hour battery life means you won't be stuck needing to recharge every time you do.
 If you'd prefer more comfortable, lighter gaming headphones, the Astro A50 X Wireless are worth checking out.
 The Astro can connect your PC, PlayStation, and Xbox simultaneously, although you can't use their HDMI 2.1 passthrough with your PC.
 Unfortunately, their mic doesn't perform as well as the Audeze's great detachable boom mic, and their battery life isn't as long.

 The Logitech G PRO X 2 LIGHTSPEED Wireless are a great choice for gamers who like the idea of the Audeze Maxwell Wireless' generally flat and detailed mid-range sound but want something a little lighter, both on the head and the wallet.
-The Logitech have a touch of extra bass out of the box, which adds boom to explosions and warmth to cinematic soundtracks without muddying up dialogue.
-Overall, their sound lacks a little of the Audeze's detail and isn't as well-balanced out of the box.
-You can also fine-tune their sound using their companion app's graphic EQ and presets.
+The Logitech also have a good amount of extra bass out of the box, which adds boom to explosions and warmth to cinematic soundtracks without muddying up dialogue.
+Overall, their sound lacks a little of the Audeze's treble-range detail out of the box.
+But you can also fine-tune their sound using their companion app's graphic EQ and presets.

 They last almost 100 hours on a single charge—easily enough to get through many days of gaming before needing a top-up.
 You can connect them to your phone via Bluetooth, but they can't simultaneously receive audio via Bluetooth and their dongle.
 Their mic does a fantastic job separating your voice from any background noise, so even if you're gaming by an open window, anyone you're talking to will hear you clearly.
 That said, while you'll be understood, you won't sound very natural.
 The SteelSeries Arctis Nova Pro's mic renders your voice naturally and with plenty of body.
 However, it isn't as good as separating your voice from any noise around you, and most people won't find these headphones as comfortable as the Logitech.